Skip to Content

 The Rhaphidophora Hayi does best in rich, well-draining, airy soil.
 An aroid mixture is your best bet because it will hold moisture without becoming soggy and heavy.
 A dense soil without proper drainage will most certainly cause root rot.

-My Hayi is in a regular indoor houseplant soil that is heavily amended with coco coir or fine moss.
+My Hayi is in an indoor houseplant soil that is heavily amended with coco coir or fine moss.
 This amendment does a great job of helping the soil retain moisture without being too heavy or dense.
 I try to take cues from the soil the plant comes in, and it was a very mossy soil.

 Rhaphidophora Hayi plant climbing a wooden board